How to visit the Grotto at Capo Caccia (Alghero)

 For those who decide to arrive by car, it is necessary to reach the Capo Caccia promontory and from there descend to sea level via the staircase.

-Alternatively, the ARST 9321 bus service departs from the center of Alghero in via Catalogna and reaches the parking area at the top of Capo Caccia.
+If you don’t have a car or don’t want to go by boat, alternatively, the ARST 9321 bus service departs from the center of Alghero in via Catalogna and reaches the parking area at the top of Capo Caccia.
 It is not a direct bus but makes several stops before the Capo Caccia terminal.
 Travel time is approximately 45-50 minutes

 Timetable and stops of the bus 9321 Alghero-Capo caccia